ICYMI: Pollution-blocking buses, farming fumes, and more

 In China, local officials and engineers are doing more than enacting driving and parking restrictions to curb auto pollution.
 Their newest innovation is an elevated bus that runs on electricity and “straddles” the roadway, allowing cars to pass underneath it.
 The bus can carry 1,400 passengers and takes the place of 40 traditional buses, which could eliminate 2,500 tons of annual carbon emissions, City Lab reports.

 The leading cause of air pollution in much of Europe, the United States, and China might surprise you.
-NASA and Columbia University researchers have found that particulate matter emissions from farms in these countries outpace that all other human sources.
+NASA and Columbia University researchers have found that particulate matter emissions from farms in these countries outpace that of all other human sources.
 The pollution occurs when nitrogen-based fertilizers and animal waste release ammonia into the air, which combine with industrial pollutants to create ultra-fine, harmful particles.

 Humans aren’t the only species harmed by air pollution.
 According to researchers from the Georgia Institute of Technology, industrial dust from East Asia is drifting into the Pacific Ocean and setting off a chain reaction that displaces fish.
 Excess nitrogen and iron is altering phytoplankton’s eating habits in a way that ultimately depletes the oxygen supply in deeper waters.
 Without oxygen, fish are unable sustain life and must migrate to unknown areas or die off.